wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 stage one.
 (Date Entered, Address, City, State, Postal Code, Comments).

 1. When you are done, Stage 1 should look as shown below.
-If all looks correct then select the Update button in the ribbon
+If all looks correct then select the Update button in the ribbon.

 	![All data steps in stage one](../media/18-all-data-steps-stage-one.png)